 It’s not that I don’t love my family, I truthfully do and I do so vigorously.
 I simply feel no connection to Belgian society, and quite often I feel like a stranger in the country I was born in.
 In fact, for most of my life I’ve felt no palpable connection and for most of my life I wanted to live in Ireland.
 Of course I feel connected to my family and friends in Flanders, but I would never visit Belgium if it weren’t for them.

 I’ve spoken with other Ireland-lovers and some seem to feel the same way I do.
-They adopted their migrant country and love it as if they were born there.
-I’ve been called Irish by my Irish friends and in some cases – when it comes to Ireland’s history – they call me even more Irish than some Irish people because I want to stand up and fight for Ireland’s cause.
-Then again, I’ve learned from traveling around Ireland that it’s time to move on and forget about war and thoughts that would lean towards being a rebel.
+They adopted Ireland and love it as if they were born there.
+I’ve been called Irish by my Irish friends and in some cases – when it comes to Ireland’s history – they call me even more Irish than some Irish people.
+I want to stand up and fight for Ireland’s cause. but then again, I’ve learned from traveling around Ireland that it’s time to move on and forget about war and thoughts that would lean towards being a rebel.

 Somehow I still can’t believe I’m living here 10 years now.
 Where did all that time go?!?
 What more can I add to those 10 years?
 “Perhaps another Irish boyfriend,” I hear my friends and family think!

-Would I ever return to Belgium to live here?
-Of course, if/when one of my family members is in need of looking after.
-I wouldn’t have to think twice about it but until then… Clonsilla is the place to be.
+Would I ever move back to Belgium?
+If/when one of my family members is in need of looking after, but until then, Clonsilla is where I need to be.